 over four years of construction, the stadium was completed in

-time for the start of the 1972 season.
-The facility was named
+time for the start of the 1972 season and named

 Arrowhead Stadium.
 The Kansas City Chiefs played their first

-time because of its great sightlines and because it was not
+of its great sightlines and it was not multipurpose,

-multipurpose, like many other stadiums built in the 1970s.
+like many other stadiums built during the 1970s.
 Over

 79,000 red and gold seats in three tiers enclosed the entire